+VRT310 CREDITS: 3 PREREQUISITE(S): VRT210

 Virtual Environments  🔗

-Immersive digital environments provide students with elements of effective virtual environments along with that are realistic to its users.
-Topics such as latency, be learned by students. how to construct them within the parameters of existing hardware to produce simulation
+Immersive digital environments provide students with si elements of effective virtual environments along with ho that are realistic to its users.
+Topics such as latency, fee be learned by students. w to construct them within the parameters of e existing hardware to produce simulation

 VRT320 CREDITS: 3 PREREQUISITE(S): VRT210

-VR/AR User Experience Design с С
+VR/AR User Experience Design p

-As game and simulation software development techn Augmented Reality solutions that maximize the stren o

-As game and simulation software development technology and techniques have come together, the ability to apply virtual Reality and Augmented Reality solutions that maximize the strengths and uniqueness of the platform has become essential.
-Developing solutions that concentrate on the specific elements of these platforms and how the hardware, software, and design solutions create a user experience will set your applications apart from simple ports to the technology.
-Embracing UI, UX, storytelling, movement systems, control schemes, and platform best practices will separate average applications from applications that move the industry forward and push users into adoption of the technology as a mainstream experience.
+As game and simulation software development technolog Augmented Reality solutions that maximize the strength concentrate on the specific elements of these platforms set your applications apart from simple ports to the tech platform best practices will separate average application the technology as a mainstream experience. is and uniqueness of the platform has become and how the hardware, software, and design s mology.
+Embracing UI, UX, storytelling, moven essential.
+Developing solutions that olutions create a user experience will nent systems, control schemes, and

+VRT330 CREDITS: 3 PR REREQUISITE(S): VRT101 AND GPE205

+Augmented Reality Development ୧

-Augmented reality technologies provide a new form of human experience by superimposing computer generated imagery over real-world images in real time.
-When used with mobile devices, augmented reality layers and enhances information by combining the wealth of internet information with live views of world.
-Individually and in a social context, augmented reality has applications within areas such as entertainment, travel, merchant selection and data analysis.
-During this course, students will learn the elements of augmented reality along with the software tools needed to link live mobile device camera displays to internet data.
+Augmented reality technologies provide a new form of h images in real time.
+When used with mobile devices, au information with live views of world.
+Individually and in entertainment, travel, merchant selection and data analy with the software tools needed to link live mobile device gmented reality layers and enhances informati a social context, augmented reality has applica ysis.
+During this course, students will learn the on by combining the wealth of internet ations within areas such as

-VRT380 CREDITS: 3 PREREQUISITE(S): VRT260 Serious Game Design 8 0 8
+VRT380 CREDITS: 3 PREREQUISITE(S): VRT260

+Serious Game Design  🐯

-Games that teach, test, train and pose complex, realistic challenges to the player have been branded Serious Games.
-Using game technologies to teach is not a new concept, but the recent reinvigoration of this genre puts the spotlight on games that focus on giving the gamer new experiences and learning opportunities rather than an endless chain of aliens to slay.
-Using contemporary theories of electronic education, students will create and prototype games with a message to their mechanics.
-Students will study stealth serious games as well as institutional tools and tutorials, games based on scientific principles and simulation and the future of gameplay in education.
+Games that teach, test, train and pose complex, realistic to teach is not a new concept, but the recent reinvigoral experiences and learning opportunities rather than an er students will create and prototype games with a messag tools and tutorials, games based on scientific principles tion of this genre puts the spotlight on games t ndless chain of aliens to slay.
+Using contempo te to their mechanics.
+Students will study steal that focus on giving the gamer new rary theories of electronic education, th serious games as well as institutional

-VRT420 CREDITS: 3 PREREQUISITE(S): VRT310 Telepresence දිරි
+VRT420 CREDITS: 3 PREREQUISITE(S): VRT310 Telepresence දිදිදි